-Not every client is suited to you and your business
+Not every client is suited to your business

 Get to know your ideal client

-If you’re just starting out in business, recognising who your ideal client is can be even more critical.
+If you’re just starting out in business, identifying who your ideal client is can be even more critical.
 It can spare you months of haphazard attempts to be all things to all people – a strategy that seldom proves effective.
-You need to do your research.

 5 steps to identify your ideal client